jeffskinnerbox/rpi-loader/README.md

 # ensure the write cache is flushed
 sudo sync

-# check the integrity of the sd card image
+# (optional) check the integrity of the sd card image
 sudo dd bs=4M if=/dev/sdj of=copy-from-sd-card.img
 sudo truncate --reference 2017-08-16-raspbian-stretch.img copy-from-sd-card.img
 diff -s 2017-08-16-raspbian-stretch.img copy-from-sd-card.img

 # unmount the sd card reader
-sudo umount /dev/sdj
+sudo umount /dev/sdj1 /dev/sdj2
 ```

-Don’t remove SD card from the reader on your computer.
+Remove SD card from the reader on your computer.
 We’re going to set up the WiFi interface next.

 >**NOTE:** You could immediately put the SD Card in the RPi and boot it up,